TobbTheBobb/TobbTheBobb/README.md

 - 👋 Hi, I’m @TobbTheBobb
 - 👀 I’m interested in ...racing, formula1, programming and server-stuff - focused on mailing.
-- 🌱 I’m currently learning ...some java-gui-stuff
+- 🌱 I’m currently learning ...something of everything
-- 💞️ I’m looking to collaborate on ...we will see - maybe some simracing add-ons?!
+- 💞️ I’m looking to collaborate on ...we will see
 - 📫 How to reach me ...message me via git.

 <!---